Brexit hangs in the balance as EU doubts a deal this week

 As the Brexit maelstrom spins ever faster, Johnson and EU leaders face a tumultuous week of reckoning that could decide whether the divorce is orderly, acrimonious or delayed yet again.

 Johnson says he wants to strike an exit deal at an EU summit on Thursday and Friday to allow an orderly departure on Oct.
-31 but if an agreement is not possible he will lead the United Kingdom out of the club it joined in 1973 without a deal - even though parliament has passed a law saying he cannot do so.
+31. But if an agreement is not possible he will lead the United Kingdom out of the club it joined in 1973 without a deal - even though parliament has passed a law saying he cannot do so.

 EU politicians such as Irish Foreign Minister Simon Coveney said a deal was possible and that much more work was needed.
 But EU diplomats were pessimistic about the chances of Johnson’s hybrid customs proposal for the Irish border riddle.